danielscholl/dapr-function-sample/README.md

 # Sample: DAPR Playground

-This is a platform and a set of jobs to manage and maintain our development and production environments.

-> Currently this is simply the infra, no job code is running yet.
+This is a playground for understanding how to develop a DAPR function.

 ## Setup